Accessibility

 The theatre bars are located on all levels.
 There is no level access to the bars for wheelchair users; a member of theatre staff will offer assistance purchasing beverages on behalf of customers.
 Programmes and Ice Creams are available in the main foyer and auditorium.

-The theatre is fitted with a Williams Sound hearing assistance system.
+The theatre is fitted with a Sennheiser radio frequency assisted hearing system.
 Headsets are available on a first come first served basis.
-The box office is fitted with an induction loop to assist hearing aid users when booking.

 The following receivers are available: